urbit/developers.urbit.org/content/guides/quickstart/voting-guide.md

 ### Put it together

 Our app is now complete, so let's try it out.
-In the Dojo of our fake ~zod, we'll create a new desk by forking from an existing one:
+In the Dojo of our fake ~zod, we'll create a new desk (filesystem repo) by forking from an existing one:

 ```
 |merge %tally our %webterm